blend-os/website/docs/install/post-install/intro.md

 user create-container my-first-container debian
 ```

+!!! warning "Containers cannot be renamed!"
+    `blend` does not currently support renaming containers, so if you'd like to continue using this container, it is advised you name it something more precise than `my-first-container`.

 After its creation is complete, you'll find that all of its binaries will be available on the host with the suffix .my-first-container.
 For example:

 * **apt** in the container -> **apt.my-first-container** on the host
 * **dpkg** in the container -> **dpkg.my-first-container** on the host
 * **bash** in the container -> **bash.my-first-container** on the host

-!!! warning "Containers cannot be renamed."
-    `blend` does not currently support renaming containers, so if you'd like to continue using this container, it is advised you name it something more precise than `my-first-container`.

 #### :octicons-package-dependencies-16: Removing containers